2003 Phnom Penh riots: Cultural

 Compared to Cambodia, Thailand has a far greater population and is more open to western influences.
 These factors have given Thailand a substantial cultural influence on Cambodian music and television.
 This is coupled with a perception on the part of many Cambodians that Thais are arrogant and racist towards their neighbors.

 There has been a long history of dispute and misunderstanding between the Khmer and Thais.
-Conflicts and claims from both sides led to great deal of resentment; this, despite the fact that Thailand's and Cambodia's cultures are almost identical.
-No other country in Southeast Asia is as culturally similar to Thailand as Cambodia.
+Conflicts and claims from both sides led to great deal of resentment; this, despite the fact that Thailand's and Cambodia's cultures are extremely similar.
 The reason behind Khmer resentment for the Thais stem from the feeling of decline since the days of the Khmer empire, while the Thais have remained dominant in the region.

 There have also been different interpretations in the history of the two countries and the era of the Khmer empire.
 "This lack of understanding is reflected in the thinking of a considerable number of educated Thais and member of the ruling class, who distinguish between the Khom and the Khmer, considering them to be two separate ethnic group".
-They further go on to assert that "it was the Khom, not the Khmer, who built the majestic temple complexes at Ankor Wat and Angkor Thom and founded one of the world's truly magnificent ancient empires".
+They further go on to assert that "it was the Khom, not the Khmer, who built the majestic temple complexes at Angkor Wat and Angkor Thom and founded one of the world's truly magnificent ancient empires".

 The Khmer resentment towards this attitude of Thai-centric view of historical accounts—true or not, was not newly founded in 2003.
 Despite the world consensus that the culture and the empire that rule the region originated from the Khmer; the fact that there are Thais that claim otherwise could be seen as an insult by some Khmer.
 In the 19th century the Khmer kingdom narrowly escaped being swallowed by two stronger neighbors, Thailand on the west and Vietnam on the east.
 This created a fear in many Khmer that the neighboring country was out to conquer and erase Khmer identity.